Please note these are general guidelines and students should consult their advisors or course instructors for further

 Objectives of the required Practice Placement for students include:

-- Integrating, synthesizing and applying knowledge and skills acquired at HSPH to a real world problem/issue
+- Integrating, synthesizing and applying knowledge and skills acquired at Harvard Chan School to a real world problem/issue

 - Enhancing and developing skills needed to function in a professional public health setting, particularly: